-Taking a pregnancy test is usually the first thing you do when you think you might be pregnant.
-While many tests claim a high accuracy percentage, it is still possible to get either a false positive or false negative result.
+It can be incredibly stressful when you don’t know for sure if you are — or aren’t — pregnant.
+It’s common to want the answer as soon as possible, so your first thought might be to take a pregnancy test when you think you might be pregnant.
+While many tests boast a high accuracy percentage, it is still possible to get either a false positive or a false negative result.

 How a Home Pregnancy Test Works

 When you get pregnant, the fertilized egg moves through the fallopian tube into your uterus, and it implants into the lining of the uterine wall; this is called implantation.

 After implantation occurs, your body starts to produce a hormone called human chorionic gonadotropin (hCG).
 A blood test can detect the hCG pregnancy hormone about two to three days after implantation, which is just over two weeks from your previous period.

 Early urine pregnancy tests are now highly sensitive and can detect hCG only five to six days after implantation, which is about three weeks from your last period and nearly one week before your next period is due.
 However, it’s recommended to wait until you’ve missed a period before you take a home pregnancy test to ensure you get the correct results you need.
 If you take a test before your period is due, it’s only 76% accurate, but if you wait to take a urine pregnancy test until your missed period, it’s 99% accurate.